 recording session at Bix Beiderbecke's

 Childhood Home in the Quad Cities.
 Andy Schumm And His Dixie Flat Landers.
-Recording blanks and machine by Shawn
+Recording blanks and machine by The

-Pablo Helguera-Archive Dead Languages Conservatory.
+The Photos Below are of Pablo Helguera-Archive Dead Languages Conservatory.

 Shawn Borri produced the cylinder records for this project.
-The project started in 2004-ongoing, and comprises of over 400
+The project started in 2004-ongoing, and comprises

 Hart and Shawn Borri at Vernon Downs Raceway in New York with recording phonograph, and blanks.
 Micky Hart is the purcussionist